catseye/SixtyPical/README.markdown

 TODO
 ----

+Finish the little demo "game" where you can move a block around the screen with the joystick (i.e. bring it up to par with the original demo game that was written for SixtyPical)

 ### Operations on 16 bit values

 Compare word (constant or memory location) with memory location or pointer.
 (Maybe?)

-And then write a little demo "game" where you can move a block around the screen with the joystick.

 ### `vector table` type